OpenEnergyDashboard/DesignDocs/website/website.md

 # Documentation on how website data is created

+**The ongoing migration (in summer 2024) to the website to a responsive design and other changes means this directions are not up-to-date with those changes.
+An update to this document is planned.**

 ## Creating the CSV data readings files

 The files to do this are in the webData/ directory.
 If you are not creating new meter data then they should already be there. webMeter.ods can generate random meter data.
 It is a LibreOffice file spreadsheet file with formulas.
 You get the meter data by setting the following cells: